What is my background?

 2010 The Universal Experience (Alan Lowen)

-2011-2013 Training series of the Learning Love Institute (humanistic, process-oriented approach by Amana Trobe and Krish Trobe PhD (Harvard University))
+2011-2013 Training series of the Learning Love Institute.
+Humanistic approach by Amana and Krish Trobe PhD (Harvard University)

-2020 – 2022 Further training Arche Medica Berlin, state alternative practitioner examination (Berlin health authority) Foundation of the practice for psychotherapy
+2020 – 2022 Advanced training Arche Medica Berlin, state alternative practitioner examination (Berlin health authority)

 2020 Advanced training “Polyvagal theory for clinicians” with Dana Deb